pavan-kalyan/pavan-kalyan.github.io/_posts/2020-02-16-Initial Commit.markdown

 * **It enhances the quality of my learning and my ability to communicate ideas**:
 When learning new things, it is easy and tempting to skip over fine details and learn how to make it work rather than learn how it works.
 Writing a blog post of something I learn will force me to research more thoroughly and will ensure that I understand a concept and can implement it confidently, after all, you never really understand something if you can't explain it to others.

-* **Sharing knowledge leads to more collaboration**:
-As someone who has benefitted greatly from all the free resources and knowledge available on the internet, I firmly believe sharing knowledge leads to more collaboration and better technologies.

 Ok, so what will you talk about?

 Anything that interests me really, my current interests are Linux, Open Source contribution, Java, competitive coding, Go, etc.